We see our fair share of pedestrian incidents in the news and with the clients who present to us to help them bring about a claim.

 Allocated crossings aren’t the only time you need to give way to pedestrians, but even those stripy white lines aren’t enough to stop some motorists.

-Yes – you must give way to pedestrians who are on or entering a pedestrian crossing.
+Queensland driving rules require that drivers give way to pedestrians when they are entering or on a zebra crossing.
 This includes at school crossings on weekends – a crossing is a crossing, folks.
 Additionally, drivers must also give way to pedestrians at designated light crossings, and those walking in shared zones or slip lanes.

 What about the jaywalkers?